119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Salvaging a car means recovering and reselling its usable auto parts before disposing of it.
 When a car is beyond repair or too expensive to fix, it may still contain valuable components like the engine, transmission, and electronics.
 Many auto recyclers and salvage yards specialize in dismantling vehicles and reselling parts.

-The first step in salvaging a car is to get your car evaluated by a professional auto recycler.
+The first step in salvaging a car is to have it evaluated by a professional auto recycler.
 They will inspect the car to check which auto parts are still functional and in demand.
-Once the check is complete, the vehicle is dismantled carefully, and valuable parts such as the battery, alternator, doors, seats, and wheels are removed.
-These parts are then cleaned, tested, and listed for sale.
+After the evaluation, the vehicle is carefully dismantled, and valuable parts such as the battery, alternator, doors, seats, and wheels are removed.
+The recovered parts are cleaned, tested, and listed for resale.
 Some auto parts, like airbags and infotainment systems, can be worth a significant amount if they are in good condition.

 After all the usable parts are removed, the vehicle’s remaining metal shell is sent to a recycling facility, where it is crushed and melted down to create new materials for manufacturing.
 This process minimizes waste and helps save natural resources.